nhier17/git-connect/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Sign Up and Sign In**: Users can create an account and log in securely..
+👉 **Sign Up and Sign In**: Users can create an account and log in securely.
+👉 **Public Access**: The list of all registered developers is publicly accessible.
+Visitors can browse through profiles without logging in.
+This list is fetched from the Appwrite backend and displayed in a responsive UI.

 👉 **Developer Profiles**: Each developer has a profile with personal details, education, work experience, and GitHub repositories.

-👉 **Edit Profile**: Users can update their profile details.
+👉 **Edit Profile**: Users can edit their profiles to update their personal information, education, work experience, and GitHub repository links.
+Only authenticated users can edit their own profile.

+👉 **Post Feed**: View posts: Display a list of posts from all developers.
+Create posts: Users can create new posts.
+Like/Dislike posts: Interact with posts by liking or disliking.
+Delete posts: Users can delete their own posts.

-👉 **Post Feed**: Users can share posts, comment on others' posts, and interact through likes/dislikes.
+👉 **Comment on Post**:Users can comment on posts, which allows for discussions and interaction.
+The number of comments is displayed along with the post.

-👉 **Public Access**: Profiles and developer lists are accessible publicly, without the need to log in.

 and many more, including code architecture and reusability